 The Seaview Snack Bar is on the river, pretty much next door to the Seaport.
 We always avoided it on the premise that it must be too convenient to be good.
 But we went for convenience on our second visit and enjoyed fried clams — whole bellies fried crisp on the outside and still briny and soft on the inside— crispy fries and a burger for TT, all at a very reasonable price.

 At Abbott’s Lobster in the Rough lunch we enjoyed lobster rolls, raw oysters, steamed shrimp and freshly brewed iced tea with the best water view of any clam shack I’ve been to.
 It’s in Noank, about ten minutes from the Mystic drawbridge and so worth it.

 Note: It’s BYOB, but there is a package store on Pearl St., about two blocks before Abbotts.
 When we returned for dinner on our second visit we picked up a few bottles of local beer (for a bar tab of about $6).
 Supping on cold beer, raw oysters and clams and more lobster rolls with a view of the river was a great way to signal that we were indeed on vacation.

 Pin it for later!

-*We were guests of CTVisit at these venues on our first visit.
+*We were guests of CTVisit at these venues on our first visit but not subsequent ones.
 We did not agree to provide coverage or to any particular coverage in exchange for being hosted.
 Our opinions are always our own.